csiro-data-school/git-rstudio/_episodes/01-motivation.md

 ### Roll-back functionality

 - Mistakes happen - without recorded snapshots you cannot easily undo mistakes and go back to a working version.

-### Branching

-- Often you want to experiment with an idea, or work on different approaches in one file - without branching this can be messy and confusing.
-- You can simulate branching by copying the entire code to multiple places but also this will be messy and confusing.
-- (We won't cover branching today, but in a future lesson)

 ### Reproducibility